marikamaecusick/CKDScreeningCEA/README.md

 # Cost-effectiveness analysis of population-wide screening for CKD

 ## This repository contains the data and code used to evaluate the cost-effectiveness of population-wide screening for chronic kidney disease.
+Special thanks to my co-authors Rebecca Tisdale, Glenn Chertow, Doug Owens, Joshua Salomon and Jeremy Goldhaber-Fiebert.

-Our analysis entitled "[Cost-effectiveness of population-wide screening for chronic kidney disease](https://www.acpjournals.org/doi/abs/10.7326/m22-3228)" was published in the Annals of Internal Medicine in 2023.
-Since then, we have updated our analysis to evaluate the optimal screening initiation age.
+### Our analysis entitled "[Cost-effectiveness of population-wide screening for chronic kidney disease](https://www.acpjournals.org/doi/abs/10.7326/m22-3228)" was published in the Annals of Internal Medicine in 2023.

+### Since then, we updated our analysis to evaluate the optimal screening initiation age.
 Our working paper is titled "When to start population-wide screening for CKD: a cost-effectiveness analysis."
-Special thanks to my co-authors Rebecca Tisdale, Glenn Chertow, Doug Owens, Joshua Salomon and Jeremy Goldhaber-Fiebert.

 Our code is written in python version 3.9.1. *We plan to update this GitHub with python virtual environment instructions to ensure package and version compatibility.*